RonChits/Titanic/README.md

+# Titanic incident
-Titanic incident, use of machine learning to predict what sort of people who survived.
+* Use of machine learning to predict what sort of people who survived.